AxReds/RPi-TMon/README.md

 The script can be executed as a ***bash*** console command or scheduled in ***cron***.

-To run it as a ***bash*** console command, first ensure to add exectute attribute to t do the following:
+To run it as a ***bash*** console command, first ensure to add exectute attribute to the file in your directory do the following:

-    dddd
+    chmod +x ./RPi-TMon.py
     ffff
     cccc